Lower Fort Garry: Early 19th century (1830–1850)

-The first buildings built at the fort in 1830 were the "fur loft", which housed the company store, small warehouse and trader's office, and the "Big House" (residence for the governor of the Hudson Bay Company (HBC) or other high-ranking officials).
+The first buildings built at the fort in 1830 were the "fur loft", which housed the company store, small warehouse and trader's office, and the "Big House" (residence for the governor of the Hudson's Bay Company (HBC) or other high-ranking officials).
 Later additions included a warehouse and a men's house.
 The fort's signature walls were completed in the 1840s, adding an icehouse, powder magazine, bakehouse, and warehouse bastions.
 These walls were non-military, intended only to make the fort appear more important and impressive to both local traders and visiting HBC officers.
 Many of the buildings were constructed with limestone, which was easily obtained from nearby.
 The site also hosts excellent examples of Red River Frame construction (Farm Manager's House) and Half-timbered construction (colombage pierroté) (Men's House and Big House Annex).

 Although the Lower Fort did trade a small amount of furs, its main purpose was as a supply depot for the Red River settlement and the surrounding Cree, Anishinaabe, Métis, and European (mostly Orkney Scot) populations.
 Many furs at the fort were brought from other districts, repackaged at the fort and sent to England via York Factory.
 The post traded essential manufactured goods to the farmers and hunters for produce that was in turn used for provisioning company treks into the north.

 Every now and then there was a crisis that called for military action, and Lower Fort Garry was the obvious choice for a base of operations.
 In 1846, British troops (6th Regiment of the Foot) were sent to the fort when a dispute erupted with the United States over the boundary between the Oregon Territory and what is now British Columbia.
 However, some believe the request for troops was actually intended to intimidate local free traders (as trading with anyone other than the HBC was illegal).
 In either case, by the time the troops arrived (1846), the threat of invasion was long over.
 The troops (becoming a nuisance by causing minor disturbances) were put to work at the fort completing the construction of the walls which were finished in 1848.